RION Design Goals

 First of all it should be easy to know when a message starts and when a full message has been received without having to look at the whole message.
 This is easily possible with RION messages.

 Second it should be easy to allocate the correct amount of memory for an RION message.
 Furthermore, an RION message should be fully containable in a single contiguous memory area.
 This makes it faster / easier to allocate and deallocate memory for the message, and faster to process the message too (the whole message might fit into the L1, L2 or L3 caches of the server).
+I have mentioned that earlier as being easy to allocate memory for.
+This is one of the reasons why.

 Third, it should be possible to read only part of a message without having to read the full message.
 Reading a message partially makes it easier to implement a multi-step message processing pipeline where each step parses more and more of the message, and pass it on the correct subsystem in the server.
 This is also reasonably easy to do with RION messages.
+This is also similar to what I have referred to earlier as partial parsability and arbitrary hierarchical navigation.

 Easy to Handle For Small Devices